walmartdigital/gomock-tutorial/README.md

 	return string(resp.Body())
 }
 ```
 When it comes to mocking **in Go**, it is best to try and group all of the functionality you want to control under the same interface.
 Additionally, we want to use *Dependency Injection (DI)* to be able to dynamically specify which implementation of the interface we want to use.
+That is, we want to be able to specify from the calling code whether we want to use a real implementatio or a mock.
 To achieve that, we refactor the `client` package as follows:

 ```go
 package client